mdwhatcott/testing/README.md

 	FUNCTIONS

-	func BeChronological(actual any, expected ...any) error
-	    BeChronological asserts whether actual is a []time.Time and whether the values are in chronological order.

 	func BeEmpty(actual any, expected ...any) error
 	    BeEmpty uses reflection to verify that len(actual) == 0.

 	func BeFalse(actual any, expected ...any) error
 	    BeFalse verifies that actual is the boolean false value.

-	func BeGreaterThan(actual any, EXPECTED ...any) error
-	    BeGreaterThan verifies that actual is greater than expected.
-Both actual and expected must be strings or numeric in type.

-	func BeGreaterThanOrEqualTo(actual any, expected ...any) error
-	    BeGreaterThanOrEqualTo verifies that actual is less than or equal to expected.
-Both actual and expected must be strings or numeric in type.

 	func BeIn(actual any, expected ...any) error
 	    BeIn determines whether actual is a member of expected[0].
 It defers to Contain.

-	func BeLessThan(actual any, EXPECTED ...any) error
-	    BeLessThan verifies that actual is less than expected.
-Both actual and expected must be strings or numeric in type.

-	func BeLessThanOrEqualTo(actual any, expected ...any) error
-	    BeLessThanOrEqualTo verifies that actual is less than or equal to expected.
-	    Both actual and expected must be strings or numeric in type.

 	func BeNil(actual any, expected ...any) error
 	    BeNil verifies that actual is the nil value.